 As the sun hit my face, I remembered its warm.
 The penetrating rays burned the fog away until the day had driven the night into submission.

 The caw of a distant crow made me raise my head, bringing my thoughts to the mausoleums deep in the overgrown depths of the cemetery.
 I knew the place well, for I slumbered away many days in those dark tombs, hiding from the sun.

 Morning clouds gathered quickly, and the penetrating sunlight dimmed.
-I slowly stood up and walked in the direction of the old stone structure, keenly aware that I would be passing other victims of my thirst.
+I slowly stood up and walked in the direction of the old stone structures, keenly aware that I would be passing other victims of my thirst.

-Before I reached the crumbling stone houses of the dead, a bench beckoned me to rest.
+Before I reached the crumbling, stone houses of the dead, a bench beckoned me to rest.
 My mortal body lacked the strength and vitality that resonated in my vampire being.

 Frustration.
 Anger.
 Confusion.